Mirabal sisters: Political activities

-The husbands of Minerva, María Teresa, Patria were among the leaders of the 14th of June Movement, nicknamed 1J4.
-The movement was created in support, and then in honor, of the Dominican emigrants that invaded from Cuba and were tortured and killed 14 June 1959.
+The husbands of Minerva, María Teresa, and Patria were among the leaders of 14 June Movement, nicknamed 1J4.
+The movement was created in support, and then in honor, of the Dominican rebels who were killed while attempting to overthrow the Rafael Trujillo regime.
 Everyone in the family, including Patria's teenaged children, helped distribute pamphlets about the many people whom Trujillo had killed, and obtained materials for guns and bombs to use when they eventually openly revolted.
-Within the group, the sisters called themselves "Las Mariposas" ("The Butterflies"), after Minerva's underground name.
-The secret movement was discovered weeks after its founding leading to Patrias house (where the group met) being burned to the ground and María Teresa and Minerva's arrests.
+Within the group, the sisters called themselves Las Mariposas ("The Butterflies"), after Minerva's underground name.
+The secret movement was discovered weeks after its founding leading to Patria's house (where the group met) being burned to the ground and María Teresa and Minerva's arrests.

-In 1960, Minerva and María Teresa were incarcerated from January 22 to February 7, then from May 18 to August 9.
-They were not tortured thanks to mounting international opposition to Trujillo's regime.
-Patria was never arrested but her husband and son were jailed.
-The three husbands were incarcerated in January at La Victoria Penitentiary in Santo Domingo, then, in November, two of then were transferred to Puerto Plata.
+In 1960, Minerva and María Teresa were incarcerated from 22 January to 7 February, then from 18 May to 9 August.
+They were not tortured due to mounting international opposition to Trujillo's regime.
+Patria was never arrested, but her husband and son were jailed.
+The three husbands were incarcerated in January at La Victoria Penitentiary in Santo Domingo, and then, in November, two of them were transferred to Puerto Plata.

 In 1960, the Organization of American States condemned Trujillo's actions and sent observers.
 Minerva and María Teresa were freed, but their husbands remained in prison.
-On a remembrance website, Learn to Question, the author writes, "No matter how many times Trujillo jailed them, no matter how much of their property and possessions he seized, Minerva, Patria and María Teresa refused to give up on their mission to restore democracy and civil liberties to the island nation."

 Assassination

 On 25 November 1960, Patria, Minerva, María Teresa, and their driver, Rufino de la Cruz, were visiting María Teresa and Minerva's incarcerated husbands.
-Patria's husband was not incarcerated but she went along for moral support.
-On the way home, they were stopped by Trujillo's henchmen.
+Patria's husband was not incarcerated but she traveled with her sisters as moral support.
+Returning home, they were stopped by Trujillo's henchmen.
 The sisters and de la Cruz were separated, strangled and clubbed to death.
-The bodies were then gathered and put in their Jeep, which was run off the mountain road in an attempt to make their deaths look like an accident.
+The bodies were placed in their vehicle, which was run off the mountain road in an attempt to make their deaths look like an accident.

-After Trujillo was assassinated on 30 May 1961, General Pupo Román admitted to having personal knowledge that the sisters were killed by Victor Alicinio Peña Rivera, Trujillo's right-hand man, along with Ciriaco de la Rosa, Ramon Emilio Rojas, Alfonso Cruz Valeria, and Emilio Estrada Malleta, members of his secret police force.
+After Trujillo was assassinated on 30 May 1961, General Pupo Román admitted to having personal knowledge that the sisters were killed by Victor Alicinio Peña Rivera (Trujillo's right-hand man) along with Ciriaco de la Rosa, Ramon Emilio Rojas, Alfonso Cruz Valeria, and Emilio Estrada Malleta, members of his secret police force.
 As to whether Trujillo ordered the killings or whether the secret police acted on its own, one historian wrote, "We know orders of this nature could not come from any authority lower than national sovereignty.
 That was none other than Trujillo himself; still less could it have taken place without his assent."
 Also, one of the murderers, Ciriaco de la Rosa, said "I tried to prevent the disaster, but I could not because if I had he, Trujillo, would have killed us all."